 A simple buttery flour crust spiked with lemon encases a filling of ricotta, lemon zest, clover honey, cinnamon, egg, and a topping of slivered almonds.
 It’s simple, and it’s wonderful.
 Get our Ricotta Honey Tart recipe.

 Bayla Scher gave us her low-fat version of traditional Jewish noodle kugel, so you’ll be using low-fat cottage cheese and low-fat sour cream in this flexible dish that can be served warm or cold.
+Perfect for Passover, or any homey Sunday night.
 Get our Bubbe’s Luchen Kugel recipe.